EliotPark/finance_tracker/README.md

 5. Multiple user support so different people can have their own accounts and expense records
 6. Bill-splitting feature inspired by apps like Splitwise to divide shared expenses between users

-4/8/26 - Eliot
-- Added bare bones framework for website with a landing page and two subpages (one for billsplit and one for trackers)
-- New idea - Auto sort transactions into categories using huge hard coded lists of food spots, clothing stores, etc. If none match, give the user to select given a drop down menu.

 ## data.json structure